Acupuncture for dogs has evolved from an ancient therapy used to treat various health conditions.

 Quite a few dog health problems are treatable with alternative holistic remedies such as acupuncture, but some will need a vet's mainstream approach, or a combination of both.

-The important thing is to learn about the available options so that you can select the best remedy for your pet!
+The important thing is to learn about the available treatment options so that you and your vet can select the best remedy for your pet!

-When you are considering acupuncture for your dog, it is important to consult with a veterinarian that has experience in this procedure and discuss problems you would like addressed.
-And also the outcomes you expect!
+When you are considering acupuncture for your dog, it is important to consult with a veterinarian that has been certified in this procedure and discuss problems you would like addressed.
+And also the outcomes you can expect!

 If you are meeting with a new pet specialist, don't forget to take along your pet's medical history as well as any medications your dog is currently taking that may have a bearing on treatment options.